envoyproxy/nighthawk/source/server/README.md

 The [ResponseOptions proto](/api/server/response_options.proto) is shared by the `Test Server` and `Dynamic Delay` filter extensions.
 Each filter will interpret the parts that are relevant to it.
-This allows specifying a what a response should look like in a single message, which can be done at request time via the optional `x-nighthawk-test-server-config` request-header.
+This allows specifying what a response should look like in a single message, which can be done at request time via the optional `x-nighthawk-test-server-config` request-header.